pawail/js-image-rotation/README.md

 # Image Rotation using JavaScript

-This project uses a linear algebra based rotation algorithm to rotate images.
+This project uses a simple linear algebra based rotation algorithm to rotate images.

 ## Available Scripts